VuisterLab/cing/cing/README.txt

 #------------------------------------------------------------------------------

 #------------------------------------------------------------------------------
-To setup:
-> ./setup.py
+Go to your CING installations directory.
+This directory will identified by the CINGROOT environment variable. python python/cing/setup.py

-Generates cing.csh or cing.sh that you need to adjust if needed and source in your .cshrc or .bashrc file
+Generates cing.csh or cing.sh in CINGROOT that you need to check and adjust if needed.
+Then source it in your .cshrc or .bashrc file

 The setup.py script uses 'which xplor' etc. to determine the various locations for executables; make sure it is in your path when you run setup.

-More setup instructions available in: cing/Documentation/setupEclipse/development_installation_eclipse.html
+Setup instructions for working with CING in Eclipse/PyDev are available in:
+Documentation/setupEclipse/development_installation_eclipse.html

 #------------------------------------------------------------------------------
 To get help: